 Each city also owns and maintains separate equipment storage facilities for public works.
 The aggregate of the facilities maintained by the two cities is in excess of the average of 14,000 square feet of storage facility space maintained by a number of cities that are comparable in size, population, and geographic isolation from other cities or villages.
 Additionally, it is foreseeable that a merged city would need fewer vehicles than the two cities need in aggregate as independent entities, thus less space would be required to store vehicles.
-As neither Douglas' nor Saugatuck's DPW facilities are presently adequate for their needs, it is expected that a merged city would continue to use both cities' facilities or seek opportunities to construct a new facility sufficient in size to meet the needs of a combined department of public works.
+Douglas' facilities are probably better suited to meeting the needs of a merged city.
+Excess facilities may be repurposed or sold to fund the cost of consolidation.